Behavioural-based safety questionnaire.

 17. One of the most important requirements for motivating employees to work more safely is that managers and supervisors must promote a safe working environment.
 True or false?

-19. A lack of motivation often centers on:
+19. A lack of motivation often centres on:

 a.
 Attitudinal problems.